hdamoo/tycho/README.md

 ### Task

 1. Add an endpoint that allows roles to be added
+2. Add unit tests (and integration tests)

+Bonus:
-2. Add an endpoint that allows roles to be updated
+1. Add an endpoint that allows roles to be updated
-3. Add an endpoint that allows roles to be deleted
+2. Add an endpoint that allows roles to be deleted